php-kitchen/code-specs/README.md

 # Code Specs

-Code Specs ia a PHPUnit plugin for BDD style Unit tests that allows to writes test in a specification way using human-readable format.
+Code Specs is a PHPUnit plugin for BDD style Unit tests that allows to writes test in a specification way using human-readable format.
 Goal of this library is to add a bunch of cool methods for unit testing and show a way of representing unit tests as a behavior specifications of a specific class and a test of specific method as a specification of the method.
 Tester represents an actor who test you code(yes, like in [Codeception](https://github.com/Codeception/Codeception) - because of Codeception this library exists).
 See by yourself:
 ```php